History of the ITC Naarden

 Nevertheless, as miracles happen at ITC, the money was collected though donations of Friends and TS sections, and the new Crystal House and Hall was built in 1999.

 Then it was decided that we should be able to offer facilities for individuals, for a personal retreat or study.
-So in 2011 three wooden cottages have been built opposite the meditation garden.
+So in 2011 three wooden cabins have been built opposite the meditation garden.

 Finally, it was observed that the original Arundale Guesthouse, built low budget in 1960, was no longer suitable for current requirements.